-At first glance, the difference between Futures and Options may not appear obvious as they are both derivative products that derive their value from an underlying asset.
+At first glance, the question of Futures vs Options may not appear obvious as they are both derivative products that derive their value from an underlying asset.
 However there are also significant differences and we believe that there are some key benefits to Futures vs Options.

 What are Futures?